Mampenda/Multiprogramming/README.md

 ## Simple Programming Language Await

-In what follows in this course we'll use a special version of a imperative programming language called Simple Programming Language Await.
+In what follows in this course we'll use a special version of an imperative programming language called Simple Programming Language Await.
 It has a normal C-style syntax and Hoare-style pre-/post-conditions that may surround every instruction in the language.
 ---